lucadebeir/backend-technical-test/README.md

 ## How to launch the test

-1) Go to the folder of the cloned project from your device
+1) Go to the folder of the cloned project from your device in two differents terminal

+2) In the first terminal, type the command "npm start"

-2) Type the command "npm test"
+2) In the second, type the command "npm test"